guanzo/vue-smooth-height/README.md

 Can be a single options object, or an array of options objects.

 Disables smooth height behavior on an element.
 Registered elements that have the same `el` as the passed in options will be unregistered.
+This usually isn't necessary, but is useful if you want to disable the behavior while the component is still alive.

 ## Examples: